WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 ({{!I-D.ietf-httpbis-header-structure}}, section 4.8) of lowercase strings
 ({{!I-D.ietf-httpbis-header-structure}}, section 4.2) naming HTTP response
 header fields.
-Pseudo-header field names ({{!RFC7540}}, section 8.1.2.1) MUST not appear in this list.
+Pseudo-header field names ({{!RFC7540}}, section 8.1.2.1) MUST NOT appear in this list.

 Higher-level protocols SHOULD place requirements on the minimum set of headers to include in the `Signed-Headers` header field.